Andebol 1: The fall of the League and the regrowth of club handball

 The Liga Portuguesa de Clubes de Andebol folded in 2008, bringing the Liga Portuguesa de Andebol to an end.
 The short-lived competition was replaced by the new Andebol 1 (in English, Handball One) under the scope of the Portuguese Handball Federation.
 Since the rebranding of the championship in the 2009–2010 season, Portuguese club handball regained some of its notoriousness, namely in the international competitions.
 Sporting CP won the EHF Challenge Cup in 2010 and 2017 and ABC won the competition in 2016, in the first solely-Portuguese European final in the history of handball, beating Benfica by an aggregate of 53–51.
 ABC had also reached the final of the EHF Challenge Cup in 2015.

 In the 2013–14 season, FC Porto became the first Portuguese team to participate in the group stage of the EHF Champions League since 2002.
 FC Porto, ABC and Sporting CP also participated in the 2015–16, 2016–17 and 2017–18 editions, although none of them passed through the group stage.

+But the biggest achievement by Portuguese teams in international competitions run by EHF was Benfica win of 2021–22 season, defeating SC Magdeburg 40-39, in a dramatic final solved in the last second of the Extra-Time.

 Format

 Current format

-Since 2016, the competition is disputed in two phases (First Phase and Final Phase).
+Since 2016, the competition is disputed in two phases (First Phase and Final phase).

 During the First Phase, the 14 participating teams play themselves twice, in a league schedule, home and away.
 Each team plays, therefore, 26 matches during this phase.
 The top-6 teams qualify for the Group A of the Final Phase, whereas the 7th to 14th-placed teams qualify for the Group B of the Final Phase.

 For the Final Phase, each team starts this phase of the competition with half of the points earned during the First Phase.
 During the Final Phase, the teams will play each other twice, in a league schedule, home and away.
 The Group A consists of the top-6 teams of the First Phase and will determine the final standings from the 1st to 6th-placed team.
 The Group B consists of the other 8 teams and will determine the final standings from the 7th to the 14th-placed teams.

 The two bottom-placed teams in the Final Phase – Group B are relegated to the Second Division.

 Currently, the champion qualifies to the EHF Champions League.
 The 2nd and 3rd-placed to the EHF Cup (the 2nd to the 2nd Qualifying Round and the 3rd to the 1st Qualifying Round).
 The 4th-placed team qualifies to the EHF Challenge Cup.